umb-oconnorgroup/ibdtools/Readme.md

   sites.
 This sub-command reimplements the algorithm in Dr. Browning's `merge-ibd-segments` tool for stability and consistency purposes.
-- `ibdtools matrix`: allow aggregating IBD segments into chromosome-wide and genome-wide total IBD and output total IBD matrix for downstream analysis.
+- `ibdtools matrix`: allow aggregating IBD segments into chromosome-wide and genome-wide total IBD and output total IBD matrix for downstream analyses.
   During the aggregation process, IBD can be filtered at different levels including the subpopulation, IBD segment length, and total IBD length.
 - `ibdtools snpdens`: calculate SNP density across chromosome.